ufal/npfl129/exam/questions.md

-- Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero mean and are uncorrelated.
+- Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero means and are uncorrelated.
 [10]

 - In a regression decision tree, state what values are kept in internal nodes,